looeee/blackthread.io/content/tutorials/1-getting-started.md

 ### Follow along on Codepen

-I mentioned a few times in the introductory chapters that we'll be using Codepen throughout these tutorials, and that you can either follow along there or create local files on your computer, but since I assume that lots of people are like me and skip introductory chapters, I should probably mention it again.
-Which I just did.
+We'll be using Codepen throughout these tutorials, and you can either follow along there or create local files on your computer.

 Click "edit on Codepen" above to open the example in a new window and see how it works.
 Take a few minutes now to familiarise yourself with the UI.

 Next, open [this pen](https://codepen.io/looeee/pen/QaNyjy), which is identical but with all the JavaScript removed.
 You can use it to follow along with the rest of the tutorial.

-### Initial HTML file setup

-For those of you who are not using Codepen, review the last section of [0.0 Requirements](/tutorials/0-0-requirements/#working-locally) for instructions on setting up a basic HTML file that you can use.
-From here on I'll be assuming that you are using Codepen, _unless_ there is an important difference.
-Most things will be the same though, so whichever way you choose is fine.
+Each chapter after this one will start where we left off in the previous chapter, so you can use that pen to follow all the way through, or click the "fork" button to create a clone at the start of each chapter.

 ### The browser console

-I've mentioned this a few times so far, but make sure that you are familiar with the browser console.
+Make sure that you are familiar with the browser console.
 Press `CTRL + SHIFT + I` now with the codepen window highlighted and a new window will pop up.
 This is the browser's Development Console.
 There will be a few differences depending on which browsers you are using, but all the important things will be there.

 Make sure you have the "console" tab highlighted and type `THREE` (all capital letters), then press return.
 If three.js loaded correctly, you will see: